status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 Replacing `/path/to/export_dir` with the file/directory you specified when you exported your slashing protection history.

+!!! tip
+    Additional slashing protection information can be safely added to slashing protection databases.

 ### 5. Start the Nimbus validator

 Follow the instructions [here](./connect-eth2.md) to start your validator using our pre-built [binaries](./binaries.md).